gama-platform/gama-platform.github.io/wiki/NewVersionChanges.md

 * Preferences
  * For performances and bug fixes in displays
+ * OpenGL displays should be up to 3 times faster in rendering

 * Simulation displays
  * fullscreen mode for displays (ESC key)